pact-foundation/docs.pact.io/docs/pact_broker/index.md

 * [Docker Pact Broker](https://hub.docker.com/r/pactfoundation/pact-broker)
 * A [CLI](https://docs.pact.io/pact_broker/client_cli) for encorporating the Pact workflow into your continuous integration process.

+### Can I use Pact without a Pact Broker?

+Yes, you can, especially if you're just getting started.
+You can exchange the pacts via any mechanism you like (build artifacts, S3 buckets).
+However, you're not going to realise the full benefit (which is ultimately, increasing speed to market) of using Pact without a Pact Broker.
+Pact on its own allows you to create and verify contracts.
+Pact + Pact Broker allows you to integrate contract testing into your CI/CD pipeline to allow you to release code *faster*.
+Without a Pact Broker you would need to write your own code to:

+* ensure that your contract tests have passed successfully *before* deploying a consumer or provider application ([can-i-deploy](/can_i_deploy))
+* ensure that the provider verification takes place every time a pact changes ([webhooks](/pact_broker/webhooks))
+* ensure backwards compatiblity between services is maintained ([tags](/pact_broker/tags))
+* allow contracts to change without breaking provider builds ([pending pacts](/pending))

 ### How would I use the Pact Broker?

 #### Step 1.
 Consumer CI build